jdevoo/gen/README.md

   -temp float
         changes sampling during response generation [0.0,2.0] (default 1) -tool
-        invoke one of the tools (incompatible with -g, -img or -code) -top_p float
+        invoke one of the tools (incompatible with -s, -g, -json, -img or -code) -top_p float
         changes how the model selects tokens for generation [0.0,1.0] (default 0.95) -unsafe
         force generation when gen aborts with FinishReasonSafety -v    show version and exit
-  -w    enter whiteboard mode for content generation (experimental)
 ```

 ## License